sablier-labs/docs/docs/contracts/v2/guides/04-hooks.md

 :::danger

-Reverts in your hooks will NOT be bubbled up.
+Reverts in your hooks will NOT be picked up by Sablier.
 If your hook reverts, the original transaction will go through, but any state changes made by your hook will be reverted.

 :::